kiminh/qlib/docs/component/report.rst

     - model_performance_graph

-Example
+Supported Graphics
 ===================

 .. note::

     The following is a simple example of drawing.
-    For more features, please see the function document: similar to ``help(qcr.analysis_position.report_graph)``
+    For more details, please see the function document: similar to ``help(qcr.analysis_position.report_graph)``

-Get all supported graphics.
-Please see the API section at the bottom of the page for details:
+Users can run the following code to get all supported graphics.

 .. code-block:: python